-Cloud providers are a prime target for malevolent hackers.
-Experts at the Cloud Security Alliance have identified the following 12 critical issues to cloud security (ranked in order of severity per survey results) referred to as the “Treacherous 12”:
+Cloud users are a prime target for malevolent hackers, and protecting complex cloud environments is no small feat for organizations.
+Experts at the Cloud Security Alliance have identified the following 11 critical threats to cloud computing (ranked in order of severity), referred to as the “Egregious Eleven:”

 How to Approach Cloud Security

 Building a continuous cloud-security management program for your organization is critical.
 As a first step, you may want to familiarize yourself with leading security frameworks (such as NIST Cyber Security Framework and related publications, ISO/IEC 27017, etc.) and best practices for cloud security (such as Center of Internet Security Benchmarks providing security-configuration guides for various cloud environments—from AWS to Azure to Google Cloud Platform to Alibaba Cloud).

 The Cloud Security Alliance (CSA) publishes a Cloud Controls Matrix (CCM) that outlines fundamental security principles and controls to “guide cloud service providers (CSPs) and cloud service customers (CSCs) seeking secure implementation, assessment, and management of cloud services security risks.”
 CCM covers 197 controls across 17 security domains, such as Audit and Assurance, Application and Interface Security, Change Control and Configuration Management, Governance, Risk and Compliance, Infrastructure and Virtualization Security, Threat and Vulnerability Management, and others.